dftbplus/recipes/docs/basics/waveplot.rst

 different representations.

 :numref:`fig_waveplot_h2odensdiff` demonstrates this for the water molecule.
-Negative net charges were colored red, positive net charges blue.
-One can clearly see, that there is a significant charge transfer from the hydrogens to the oxygen (lone pair on the oxygen).
+Negative net populations were colored red, positive net populations blue.
+One can clearly see, that there is a significant electron transfer from the hydrogens to the oxygen (lone pair on the oxygen).

  .. _fig_waveplot_h2odensdiff:
  .. figure:: /_figures/waveplot/h2o-densitydiff.png